History & Traditions

 2009 was a formative year for the school, where the IB Primary Years Programme (PYP) and Middle Years Programme (MYP) began to be incorporated into the curriculum in grades 1-5 and 6-10 respectively.
 ISI received certification for both programs in 2011, giving them the distinctive honor as the only school in the Midwestern United States to offer IB, MYP and PYP to its students.
 In addition to this, ISI announced the launch of its Mandarin Chinese immersion program for students in the same year.

 The launch of the ONE ISI campaign in 2019 established the school's intention to unify the Lower and Upper School campuses by the 2021-22 academic year.
+Starting in August of 2021, after more than two decades of operating on two campuses, the school now operates from on the unified Michigan Road campus.

 The International School of Indiana has many traditions that have been shaped by our school’s history, the International Baccalaureate (IB) and language learning programs, and the employees and families who have infused our community with customs and perspectives from around the world.
 Below, you’ll find an overview of the signature events and activities that connect our community.